 Gary Usher – From to Drag Strip to the Great Beyond

-Gary Lee Usher was born in Los Angeles and died in Los Angeles and circulated through the ranks of the Southern California club including Brian Wilson, Roger Christian, The Hondells, Bruce Johnston and many more.
+Gary Lee Usher was born in California and died in Los Angeles and circulated through the ranks of the Southern California club including Brian Wilson, Roger Christian, The Hondells, Bruce Johnston and many more.

 Usher had his moments with “hit records” having co-written “In My Room” with Brian Wilson (Beach Boy father Murray Wilson did not want Usher involved with the band).
 Usher also was involved in composing “409”, “Ten Little Indians” and the LP cut “Lonely Sea” all by the Beach Boys.